 If you have questions about residence, eligibility, deadlines, or the application process, including fee, contact:

-Associate Director, Admissions & Administration
+Associate Director, Residence Admissions and Administration

 Student Housing and Hospitality Services

 For more information on residence life at UBC Vancouver, check out Student Housing and Hospitality Services.

 For information on off-campus housing, visit Living Off-Campus.